7 top tips to stay safe in a thunderstorm

 It’s important to stay safe while out walking.
 Read our guidance on how to be prepared for all situations.

-With these tips you can enjoy spending time exploring the great outdoors, no matter the weather.
+With these tips you can enjoy spending time exploring the great outdoors, no matter how bad the weather is.